mvolkmann/MyUnixEnv/notes/ti-84-notes.md

 To set the date and time, press mode and select SET CLOCK.
 The date and time are only displayed here on the mode screen.

+Menus
+- many button presses display a menu of options
+- select a menu item by pressing the number in front of it or move to a menu item with the up and down arrows and press enter
+- There are five shortcut menus labeled f1 through f5 on the top row, all accessed with the alpha key.
+- f1 provides items to enter a fraction (n/d),
+  enter a mixed fraction (Un/d), convert between these (>n/d<>Un/d), and convert between fraction and decimal (>F<>D) (apparently nobody knows what the U stands for)
+- f2 provides abs, summation, nDeriv, fnInt, logBASE, x root, nPr, nCr, and !
+- f3 provides a way to enter a matrix up to 6x6
+- f4 provides a way to use a y= equation
+- f5 doesn't seem to work

 To enter an exponent
 - enter an expression (can be just a number or letter)
 - press ^ key